 Abstract

 This work introduces FloatingSE, the floating offshore wind turbine substructure cost, sizing, and analysis module in the Wind-Plant Integrated System Design & Engineering Model (WISDEM) framework.
-The tool generalizes its geometry parameterization so as to use the same set of variables to describe spars, semisubmersibles, tension leg platforms (TLPs), and hybrids of those archetypes.
+The tool generalizes its geometry parameterization enabling the same set of variables to describe spars, semisubmersibles, tension leg platforms (TLPs), and hybrids of those archetypes.
 Design evaluation is done by the application of existing codes and standards, hydrostatic principals, and simple beam finite element static structural analysis.
 With other multidisciplinary WISDEM modules, the inclusion of FloatingSE enables the vertical simulation of a floating offshore wind turbine, even a whole plant if desired.
 To showcase this capability, a two-step optimized-based analysis was carried out.
-First, three different substructures, a spar, semisubmersible, and TLP, were designed beneath a 10 MW reference turbine.
-Second, a design sensitivity study was conducted where mass in the nacelle was parametrically removed, to simulate the addition of a novel drivetrain or generator technology, and the design re-optimized.
+First, three different substructures, a spar, semisubmersible, and TLP, were designed to support a 10 MW reference turbine.
+Second, a design sensitivity study was conducted where mass in the nacelle was parametrically removed, to simulate the weight reduction that may be achieved from some novel drivetrain or generator technologies, and the design re-optimized.
 The derived sensitivities were used to ascertain the break-even cost rate of the new technology that reduces the drivetrain mass, but at a cost premium ($1,000 for the spar, $450 for the semisubmersible, and $100 for the TLP).
 Another noteworthy observation is that mass is poor surrogate for cost in optimization studies, a convention frequently used in conceptual design studies.
 Due to the many simplifying assumptions and low-fidelity analysis, the optimized design and sensitivity values come with many caveats and are subject to change with following future development.

 Introduction